sinclairzx81/typebox/readme.md

 ### Recursive Types

-TypeBox provides support for recursive types.
-This is handled via the `Type.Rec(...)` function.
-The following creates a `Node` type that contains an array of inner `nodes`.
-Please note that due to current recursion limits on TypeScript inference, it's currently not possible for TypeBox to statically infer for recursive types.
+TypeBox provides support for creating recursive schemas.
+This is handled with the `Type.Rec(...)` function.
+The following will create a `Node` type that contains an array of inner Nodes.
+Note that due to current restrictions on TypeScript recursive inference, it's currently not possible for TypeBox to statically infer for recursive types.
 Instead TypeBox will resolve inner recursive types as `any`.

 ```typescript
 const Node = Type.Rec('Node', Self =>         // const Node = {